FHIR/MADFSH/README.md

 In a terminal navigate to the `<project root>` directory and execute:

-`./_genonce.sh` (for Mac) `./_genonce.bat` (for Windows)
+`./_madfsh_genonce.sh` (for Mac) `./_madfsh_genonce.bat` (for Windows)

 This will run through the standard IG publication logic, resulting in content within the `output` directory.
-You can find and open the `index.html` file in a web browser to access the generated IG, or alternatively open the `igShortcut.html` file in you `<project root>` directory, which will redirect you to the IG home page.
+You can open the `igShortcut.html` file in your `<project root>` directory, which will redirect you to the IG home page, or alternatively find and open the `index.html` or other target file from the `output` folder in a web browser to access the generated IG.
+Using the `_madfsh` version of the scripts will also copy compressed files with ig content to the `distribution` folder.

 #### Additional information on _genonce and _gencontinuous
-Included in this repository is both the _genonce and _gencontinuous IG scripts relevant to the IG publisher.
+Included in this repository is both the standard _genonce and _gencontinuous IG scripts relevant to the IG publisher.
 More information on the difference between these scripts is documented in the [IG Publisher Scripts Repository](https://github.com/HL7/ig-publisher-scripts).

 ### Next Steps